Why You Should Care About Domestic Policy

 Photo: Author at a STEM based charter school in El Paso, TX

 Why is our economy losing out on trillions of dollars in economic output because our kids are getting a poor education and can’t keep up academically with kids in other countries?
 Members of the National Economic Council have estimated that the U.S. economy could be almost 4 percent higher than currently projected over two decades if American students’ math and science skills were as good as the rest of the world’s.
-We don’t need a Domestic Policy Council report to tell us what to do; just start introducing coding into middle school so that every one of our kids has access to a skillset at a young age that will allow them to be successful in almost every job of the future.
+We don’t need a Domestic Policy Council report to tell us what to do; just start introducing coding into middle school so that every one of our kids has access to a skillset at a young age that will allow them to be successful in the jobs of the future that will be using technologies like artificial intelligence, quantum computing, and synthetic biology.

 Secure Our Border